daniel-g-p/web-developer-portfolio/README.md

 ![Web Developer Portfolio](https://github.com/daniel-g-p/web-developer-portfolio/blob/master/cover_image.PNG)

 Welcome to my first web developer portfolio, thanks for checking it out!
-This is my personal showroom for the work I have done so far on my journey as a developer.
+This is my personal showroom for the work I have done so far on my journey as a developer, feel free to visit the live site at [www.danielgiustiniperez.com](https://www.danielgiustiniperez.com)

 ## Table of Contents